Bulk viscous quintessential inflation: Summary

-The investigation of J. Haro has been supported in part by MINECO (Spain), project MTM2014-52402-C3-1-P. SP is partially supported by the Council of Scientific and Industrial Research (CSIR), Govt. of India, by the research grants (File No. 09/096 (0749)/2012-EMR-I).
+The authors thank the referee for some important comments to improve the work.
+We would like to thank Professor S.D.
+Odintsov for his valuable comments.
+The investigation of J. Haro has been supported in part by MINECO (Spain), project MTM2014-52402-C3-1-P. SP acknowledges the support from SERB-NPDF grant (File No. PDF/2015/000640).
+Partial support from the NBHM Post-Doctoral grant (File No. 2/40(60)/2015/R{\&}D-II/15420), Department of Atomic Energy, Govt. of India, is also acknowledged by SP.